 I often have people contact me to take a couple of lessons before jumping in and buying a drumset.
-A topic that often comes up with these students is “How can I practice the drums without drums?”.
-I always welcome this discussion because it shows me that regardless of the lack of drums, the student is still serious about learning the concepts and improving.
+A topic that often comes up with these students is “How can I practice the drums without a drumset?”.
+I always welcome this discussion because it shows me that regardless of the fact that the student does not have access to a set of drums, they are still serious about learning the concepts and improving.

 A lot of drumming is muscle memory and therefore you can actually do this without a kit.
-You just need to teach your limbs to move in a certain way, regardless of where they are placed.
-At the very least you can tap the floor with your feet and tap your knees with your hands to practice certain coordinations needed on the drumset.
+You just need to teach your limbs to move in a certain way.
+At the very least you can tap the floor with your feet and tap your knees with your hands to practice certain coordinations needed on the drums.

 Another important aspect to drumming that can be worked on is timing.
 You can practice timing without drums as well, and if you continue to read this article I will give you several ways to do this:

 Practicing on a practice pad is the easiest way to practice away from the drums and to keep your hands in shape.
 You can work on things such as hand-technique, hand-conditioning, and rudiments while approximating the feel of a snare drum.

 You can easily work on hand-conditioning by practicing things like multiple-stroke exercises.
 The concept of hand-conditioning was covered in my article “12 Minutes to Stronger Hands”, and includes a 9-part video series.
 Check this article out.
 It contains many important exercises for those wishing to take their drumming to a higher level.

 3. Master Studies

 Also, check out Joe Morello’s pivotal hand-technique book Master Studies, which in my opinion is the authority on hand-conditioning.